Under the hood

 The mid-July 2023 update to Halo: The Master Chief Collection backported a number of scripting features from Halo 4 to Halo: Reach.
 One of these is temporary variables.
 Their implementation differs between numeric and handle references, naturally.
 Temporary integer variables are identified by a kind value and a target_index.
 Temporary handle variables are identified as new explicit handle references — that is, new values in the explicit_object_handle, explicit_player_handle, and explicit_team_handle enumerations shown above.

 Temporary variables don't need to be declared within the gametype metadata; the game always has room for them; they always exist.
-When you declare a temporary variable in MegaloEdit, the official editor for Halo: Reach gametypes, it handles this by just compiling in an assignment to zero-or-none.
+When you declare a temporary variable in MegaloEdit, the official editor for Halo: Reach gametypes, it handles this by just compiling in an assignment to the initial value you specify.
 It automatically allocates temporary variables based on block scoping, similarly to allocation to aliases in ReachVariantTool.
 One important difference between the editors is that MegaloEdit is capable of "spilling over" into unused global variables if a script runs out of temporary variables.
 MegaloEdit can do this because all non-temporary variables must be declared before all script code, so even with a single-pass parser, it always knows which variables are used and which are not.
 ReachVariantTool, by contrast, also uses a single-pass parser but allows variable declarations (and implicit instantiation: using an undeclared variable automatically declares it) anywhere in the script, and so when ReachVariantTool encounters an allocation-to-alias, it can't know for sure that any given global variable will stay unused through the rest of the script, and so can't safely spill extra temporaries to globals.

 (And in case it needs to be said: when MegaloEdit spills to globals, it still uses block-scoping.
 Once a spilled temporary variable goes out of scope, the global used to back it is considered free for use by any temporaries that spill later on.)